Claiming The 2025 Wood & Pellet Federal Tax Credit

 Hearthstone Green Mountain 80 Wood Stove

-Hearthstone Hipster 14 Wood Stove
+Hearthstone Lincoln Wood Stove

-Hearthstone Hipster 20 Wood Stove
+Hearthstone Hipster 14 & Hipster 20 Wood Stove

 Hearthstone Shelburne Wood Stove